mehulagg/gitlab/doc/api/projects.md

 Configure pull mirroring while [creating a new project](#create-project) or [update an existing project](#edit-project) using the API if the remote repository is publicly accessible or via `username/password authentication.`

 NOTE: **Note:**
-If your HTTP repository is not publicly accessible, add authentication information to the URL: `https://username:password@gitlab.company.com/group/project.git` where password is a personal access token with the api scope enabled.
+If your HTTP repository is not publicly accessible, add authentication information to the URL: `https://username:password@gitlab.company.com/group/project.git` where password is a personal access token with the API scope enabled.

 The relevant API parameters to update are:

-* `import_url`: URL (with `username:password` if needed) of remote repository being mirrored
+- `import_url`: URL (with `username:password` if needed) of remote repository being mirrored
-* `mirror`: enables pull mirroring on project when set to `true`
+- `mirror`: enables pull mirroring on project when set to `true`
-* `only_mirror_protected_branches`: set to `true` for protected branches
+- `only_mirror_protected_branches`: set to `true` for protected branches

 ## Start the pull mirroring process for a Project **(STARTER)**